catpea/poetry/db/poetry-0119.md

 it just pops out onto a sidewalk.

 Where motorists jump in their cars slightly,<br>
-as you pop out slightly dehydrated, a little crazed, a bit wild.
+as you pop out somewhat dehydrated, a little crazed, and a bit wild.